-The Nomenclature Report provides a consistent and cohesive language and framework for students, instructors, and administrators to discuss academic programming at all levels throughout the institution.
-This report was last revised in 2011, with those revisions approved by Council in June 2011.
-Revisions are now being introduced to include a number of definitions for new academic programming options, as well as refining some existing definitions.
+The Nomenclature Report aims to provide consistent and cohesive language and framework for students, instructors, and administrators to discuss academic programming at all levels throughout the institution.
+Last revised with Council approval in June 2016, revisions are now being introduced to include a number of definitions for new academic programming options, as well as to refine some existing definitions.
+The following sections and definitions have been added or changed in the Nomenclature report: